Triggering Higgs vacuum decay: Vacuum decay triggered by many particles

-One might think that vacuum decay can be triggered by colliding $N$ beams into one center.
-However, this $N$-collision would produce all SM particles (not only the Higgs), approximatively giving a thermal-like environment that `burns' the Higgs instability, as the potential $V(h)$ would be contain an extra stabilizing thermal-like Higgs mass trem $M_h^{\rm th}=\kappa T$, similarly to what happens at finite temperature~\cite{Arnold:1991cv}.
+As a first attempt, we consider the possibility of triggering Higgs vacuum decay by colliding into one center $N$ beams made of the particles anti anti-particles so far used by colliders: protons or electrons (with muons being a future option).
+However, this $N$-collision would produce all SM particles (not only the Higgs), approximatively giving a thermal-like environment that `burns' the Higgs instability, as the potential $V(h)$ would be contain an extra stabilising thermal-like Higgs mass term $M_h^{\rm th}=\kappa T$, similarly to what happens at finite temperature~\cite{Arnold:1991cv}.
 Here $\kappa^2 \approx (g_Y^2+2 g_2^2)/16 + y_t^2/4 + \cdots \approx 0.35^2$ is a combination of SM couplings~\cite{Arnold:1991cv}.
 As SM couplings are perturbative, collisions between many particles occur with negligible rate in the finite temperature plasma that filled the early universe.
-This is a special system where particle collisions lead to a vacuum decay rate exponential suppressed by a factor $S_{\rm thermal} \approx 6.015\pi \kappa /|\lambda|$ that can be computed via Euclidean methods~\cite{Arnold:1991cv}.
+The thermal system can be computed via Euclidean methods, finding that particle collisions lead to a vacuum decay rate exponential suppressed by a factor $S_{\rm thermal} \approx 6.015\pi \kappa /|\lambda|$~\cite{Arnold:1991cv}.

-The above discussion indicates that triggering vacuum decay needs a cleaner initial state of $N$ Higgs quanta, not accompanied by a much larger number of SM particles, as they would effectively contribute to $\kappa$.